• Skip to main content

 • push the birdseed evenly into the cookie cutter until it’s full.

-• allow them to dry overnight. turning them over every now and then.
+• allow the bird feeders to dry overnight. turning them over every now and then.

 • remove from the cookie cutters and hang them in your trees.